 Most libraries often feature a dedicated children’s section with books for a range of different ages.
 Because of this, it’s a great place to explore and find the perfect tales for your tutees.
 There are also normally picture books, which, similarly to the video stories we mentioned, allow for children to pick up words and their meanings more easily by offering visual aids.

-Stories for kids can make for a superb teaching assistant when it comes to tutoring English online with First Future.
+Stories for kids can make for a superb teaching assistant when it comes to tutoring English online as one of your side hustles from home.
 Once children have grasped basic English, it allows them to take that next step, adding words together to discover the meanings they can have when placed together.
 They’re almost interactive, allowing kids to be enthralled and entertained while they are learning – making the whole experience feel a lot less like work for them.